pohjus/thl-exercises/README.md

 # thl-exercises

-Some exercise solutions for thl
+Here are some exercise solutions and examples about Java 9 - 17.